bschelske/no-tomatoes/README.md

 This project started as a way to:
 - Practice core Rust concepts like `Arc`, `Mutex`, and `std::thread`
 - Handle user input and shared state in a clean way
-- Build a real tool to track focused study time — without distractions
+- Build a study tool that I actually use

 ---